ApryseSDK/PDFNetWrappers/README.md

 # Requirements

 This project uses SWIG (http://www.swig.org/) in order to generate the language binding source files.
-Furthermore, a C++ build enviroment is necessary for compiling and producing the bridge file.
+Furthermore, a C++ build environment is necessary for compiling and producing the bridge file.
 We have tested this project on the following environments:

-* **SWIG** 2.0.4 - 2.0.12.
-There are **issues** with **SWIG 3.x** versions.
+* **SWIG** 2.0.4 - 2.0.12 and **SWIG** 3.x
 * **CMake** version 2.8+
 * **Linux**: GCC 4.6 and above
 * **Windows**: Visual Studio 2012 and above